TomasCavataio/RS-HIS-Backend/README.md

 It consumes MongoDB data, stored in Atlas cloud.

+This backend is deployed in heroku, and the frontend it's on github pages, sou you'll be able to use the project by clicking here: https://tomascavataio.github.io/RS-HIS/

+You can create your own user, or if you want to you can use this one to login

+user: user@gmail.com

+password: userpassword12345789

 ## Documentation

 You can check out the api documentation at https://rs-his-backend.herokuapp.com/api/#/ where you'll find endpoint information such as parameters expected and even try the functionalities by itself with just a few clicks.
 You should see something like this: